 The population in this study was drawn from one city within the UK, and reflects the ethnic groups living within that city.
 However, most of the major cities in the UK have areas where there are high levels of deprivation, and many have a population that contains several different ethnic groups.
 The results presented here are therefore generalizable beyond Bradford.

-A limitation is that socioeconomic data only available at one time point, however, the association between socioeconomic position at birth and later working memory ability is useful in suggesting the importance of the early years’ environment for longer-term cognitive development.
+A limitation is that socioeconomic data and working memory measures were only available at one time point, however, the association between socioeconomic position at birth and later working memory ability is useful in suggesting the importance of the early years’ environment for longer-term cognitive development.
 Related to this, socioeconomic data was not available for all ethnic minority groups, and this means we cannot be certain how much of the ethnic differences in working memory scores would be explained by socioeconomic position.
 Nonetheless, this is the first study to provide an overview of differences in working memory by nine different ethnic groups.

 Finally, this is one of the largest contemporary studies of working memory in children.
 A key strength is that we presented data looking at social gradients within the ethnic majority group and the largest ethnic minority group, using standard measures of socioeconomic position as well as ethnic-specific measures of socioeconomic position – which may be more appropriate and more valid for ethnic minority groups.

+Future research

+A priority for future research is to establish the strength of these associations across the lifecourse.
+This can be achieved in studies such as BiB through multiple measurements throughout childhood, adolescence, and adulthood.
+Indeed, BiB is beginning a third phase of data collection called ‘Age of Wonder’, which will allow investigations into any changes in socioeconomic position over time, and how these relate to changes in working memory.
+Future research should also aim to establish the mechanisms behind the ethnic group differences in children’s working memory.
+It was not possible in our study to establish how much variance in ethnic group differences is due to higher or lower socioeconomic differences due to a lack of socioeconomic data in the smaller ethnic minority groups.
+However, studies should aim to establish this in other samples using mediation analyses.
+It is also important to establish the extent to which working memory scores are dependent on the situation and the culture they are embedded in, as many executive function tasks do not resemble ‘real-world’ activities, and this may bias the approximation of skills for children who are less familiar with such tasks.
+For a wider discussion about culturally responsive perspectives on ethnic minority children’s executive function abilities, we refer the reader to Miller-Cotto, Smith, Wang, and Ribner (2021) (30).

+With regards to ethnicity, it is interesting to consider how the ethnic group differences in working memory map onto ethnic group differences in national educational attainment, where White children at low levels of socioeconomic position tend to have disproportionately lower attainment (29).
+A question for future research may be whether low working memory scores for low socioeconomic position White British children can explain their lower-than-expected attainment in the national pupil database.
 Conclusion